ammoryindub/ammoryindub/README.md

-### Hi there 👋, my name is Ammar
-#### I am a Business enthusiast, expert in Strategy, Planning, Operations, Supply Chain, Market positioning, and Competitive advantage.

 I am a highly motivated and organized professional with over a decade of experience in strategic management, business development, channel management, and change implementation.
 I am passionate about achieving corporate strategic development goals and leading successful teams.